ku8ar/react-blurhash-async/README.md

 ## Motivation

 This library was created to optimise the blurhash generation process in React projects.
 It is mainly intended for projects where blurHash is just placeholder for images.
-By using react-blurhash-async, the cost of generating an SPA page with many such placeholders is close to zero.
+By using react-blurhash-async, the cost of generating an SPA page with HUNDRED such placeholders is insignificant.

+The library was written on 12 June 2022 A.D, inspired by Robert Kubica's drive in the Le Mans race.

 ## How It Works